 What are travel alerts?

-What states in Mexico have travel alerts from the United States?
+Which states in Mexico have travel alerts?

 Travel alerts at level 2: Increase travel precautions